Pannone solicitors

 Pannone LLP was a law firm based in the UK, with offices in Manchester and London and satellite offices in Cheshire.
-The firm advises clients throughout the UK and internationally.
+The firm advised clients throughout the UK and internationally.

 Overview

 Emma Holt is the firm’s managing partner and Steven Grant the senior partner.
 With roots that date back to 1852, it was one of the largest in the Manchester area with over 100 partners, 300 lawyers and a total staff of over 600 people.

 Recognition

 Pannone placed in the top six in The Sunday Times 100 Best Companies to Work For list for mid companies each year from 2004 to 2009, and ranked 18th in 2010.

 It was taken over by Slater & Gordon in 2014.